Can Lean Management and Industry 4.0 Co-Exist?

 When Humans Leverage Machines, They Achieve Considerable Gains

 No human or team of humans practicing continuous improvement or kaizen can facilitate such business gains.
 What they can do is act on the predictions offered up by AI in their factories, plan marketing and sales strategies around those predictions, test these strategies and then implement them on a wide scale.

 In other words, a synergy between the digital and human worlds can produce positive results for manufacturers.

 Overall equipment effectiveness, or OEE, is critical to manufacturers.
 By optimizing OEE, capacity can be increased, costs reduced and product quality enhanced.
 When OEE is sacrificed and machines break down, productivity drops and the need to carry high inventory increases.

 A digital factory floor employing sensors can detect potential breakdowns before they occur by analyzing data in real time and alerting line workers that a problem is about to cause a disruption to processing operations.

-Beyond the factory walls, sensors tell Kone Corporation, for example, when any of its elevators or escalators installed in buildings around the world need servicing.
+The Kone Corporation is a digitally-transformed leader in the global elevator and escalator business.
+When any of its elevators or escalators break down, sensors embedded in the machines send an alert to Kone’s service department and thereby facilitate speedy client service.
 This is not routine maintenance conducted according to a pre-ordained schedule; this is digital technology alerting mobile service crews when and where they need to go.